hoseinhamzei/simple-weather-search-js/README.md

 # simple-weather-search-js
-a very simple weather search web app written in pure javascript to learn fetch api,
+a very simple and fully responsive weather search web app written in pure javascript to learn fetch api,
 enter a city name click on search button and get current weather, temperature and weather icon.